 \section{Cyg X-1 spin from the soft component}

-We use data from the softest ever state seen, where the soft component is at its most dominant and so uncertainties from modeling the high energy coronal tail are smallest (observation B4 from \citealt{Kawano2017}, see this paper for details of the data).
-We fit these data using the {\sc xspec} spectral fitting package and all the models below include absorption along the line of sight using {\sc tbabs} with column density as a free parameter.
-We show results from a series of model fits in Figure~\ref{fig:cyg_3panel}, where the original (absorbed) X-ray Suzaku data is grey, with the reconstructed (corrected for absorption) spectrum shown with orange points.
-We assume here the standard mass and distance, and fix the disk inclination to the binary inclination of $i=30^\circ$.
-Details of the fitting are described in Appendix~\ref{app.2}.
+We confronted two models of Cyg X-1 emission.
+We used data from the softest state ever seen (observed by {\sl Suzaku} in 2013; {magenta star in Fig. \ref{fig.gx339_cyg}}), when the soft component is at its most dominant, and, thus, uncertainties from modelling the high energy coronal tail are smallest (observation B4 from \citealt{Kawano2017}, see this paper for details of the data).
+We fit these data using the {\sc xspec} spectral fitting package and all the models below include absorption along the line of sight using {\sc tbabs} with column density as a free parameter {(see Appendix \ref{app.1} for the details)}.
+We show results from a series of model fits in Fig.~\ref{fig:cyg_3panel}, where the original (absorbed) X-ray Suzaku data is grey, with the reconstructed (corrected for absorption) spectrum shown with orange points.
+We assume here the standard mass and distance, and we fix the disc inclination to the binary inclination of $i=30^\circ$.

-We first fit the standard disk model to these data.
-The results are shown in the left panel of Figure~\ref{fig:cyg_3panel}.
-This includes all special and general relativistic ray tracing effects, as well as allowing a correction to the blackbody temperatures to account for the incomplete thermalisation expected from full models of the vertical disk structure (color temperature correction, fixed to $1.7$).
-We allow a fraction of these disk spectra to be Compton upscattered to form the power law tail, modelled using the standard formalism which assumes the electron energy is typically higher than $100$~keV.
-We recover the standard, very high black hole spin ($a_{\rm BH}=0.96$) seen in all literature fits to the soft component.
+We first fit the standard disc model to these data.
+The results are shown in the left panel of Fig.~\ref{fig:cyg_3panel}.
+This includes all special and general relativistic ray tracing effects, as well as allowing a correction to the blackbody temperatures to account for the incomplete thermalisation expected from full models of the vertical disc structure (colour temperature correction, fixed to $1.7$).
+We allowed for a fraction of these disc spectra to be Compton upscattered to form the power law tail, modelled using the standard formalism, which assumes the electron energy is typically higher than $100$~keV.
+We recovered the usual, very high black hole spin ($a_{\rm BH}=0.96$) seen in all standard-disc fits to the soft component (\citealt{Zhao0821,Zdziarski0224a,Zdziarski0224b}).